social-imps-phantom-menace/phantom-menace-website/notes-2.md

 		- Have some incredibly niche tools
 			- Jedi carry around pocket microscope/short distance communicator, rebreathers, laser swords
 			- Grappling hook + blasters carried by Naboo
+		- Droid drivers for tanks?
+But not most aerial vehicles
 	- How it relates to the real world: (maybe?)
 		- Around the time of...
 			- The Clinton Impeachment
 			- War in Kosovo
 		- But George Lucal started writing it in 1994, based on 15 pages he wrote in 1976
 		- "the first film presented to the public with digital projection technology"

+"You know that autopilot that people kept bringing up in their presentations that may have drove it's driver into a truck...
+Well, in our movie, we have an autopilot that drives a nine year old into a dogfight" (paraphrased)